Browse > Home / Research / Choanoflagellates and Animal Multicellularity

 Choanoflagellates and multicellularity

 My interest in Choanoflagellates stems from an interest in the problem of co-ordination and co-operation between cells.
 For a while I’ve been looking for a model system to experimentally probe cell co-operation—especially in animal tissues.
 Going down the ladder of complexity, choanoflatellates have the simplest body-plan possible (perhaps it’s even too much of a stretch to call it a body), with cells arranged in simple clumps, often oriented in a radially around a central core.
-The species I’ve been working on (provisionally called ‘Proterospongia Sp.’, but probably really a species of Salpingoeca), has single-celled forms and multicelled forms:
+The species I’ve been working on, Salpingoeca rosetta (or S.rosetta for short), has single-celled forms and multicelled forms:

 Choanoflagellates and the origin of animals